dezoito/dezoito.github.io/_posts/2015-11-05-fw1-testing-controllers-testbox.md

     // executes before all suites
     function beforeAll(){
-        // reinitialise ORM for the application
+        // reinitialize ORM for the application
         ORMReload();

         // invoke controller object